 Jill’s specialties include working with youth and families in the foster care system, children and adults impacted by various traumatic experiences, and families who have experienced domestic violence.

-Tiffany is a current masters level intern serving children, adolescents, and adults.
+Tiffany is a masters level clinician serving children, adolescents, and adults.
 With over 16 years of experience in the social services field, Tiffany knows how important it is to feel and be heard.
 She is an adept listener and expert communicator, having earned a bachelors degree in communication from Millersville University.
 Tiffany works as a collaborator with clients through a strength-based lens while understanding how unique every person is and the gifts they have to offer the world.

 Tiffany is passionate about serving communities of color while destigmatizing the therapeutic approach to problem solving.
 She has organized and facilitated trainings surrounding cultural competency and person-centered approaches.
 Tiffany can be described as inspiring, generous, and overall kind.
 Tiffany agrees that there is hope for everyone and that therapy can bring about peace in ways that were never once discovered.